dvhull/wildfire-data-repository/README.md

 It ensures that large binary data files are not tracked in Git while keeping a reproducible folder structure for research and analysis.

+> ⚠️ Note: Large binary files (e.g., `.zip`, `.tif`, `.nc`, `.grib2`) are ignored via `.gitignore` in this repository.
+Datasets will need to be downloaded using the make commands down below once the repository has been cloned.

 ## 🛠️ Requirements

 On Linux and macOS, `make` is typically installed by default.